 Intense pulse light therapy (IPL)

-It is a type of non-ablative (fractional) laser treatment.
+It is a type of non-ablative (fractional) laser therapy.
 Also known as a photofacial, IPL therapy quickens collagen growth within the dermis.
 It generally requires multiple sessions.

-IPL is used for overall pigmentation issues, but flat spots especially respond to this treatment.
+IPL is used for overall pigmentation issues, but flat spots especially respond to this therapy.
 It may also help reduce the appearance of wrinkles, spider veins, and enlarged pores.

 It is an in-office procedure used to treat hyperpigmentation that affects the epidermis only (superficial scarring).